-SA Objective Publicati ion Dra ft Local Pla n Policy Cha pter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) In addition, a number of the other policies will help to facilitate new economic development which will help to increase wealth levels.
-As there are links between low income levels and crime this will also help to have a cumulative positive effect on this objective.
-Overall, the Publication Draft Local Plan has been assessed as having a cumulative minor positive effect on this objective.
-4. Housing: To ensure everyone has the opportunity to live in a decent and affordable home. ++/ - ÷ ÷ ++ ++/+ ~ ÷ +/0 ~ ÷ +/~ ++ The policies and proposed land allocations of the Publication Draft Local Plan will support the delivery of 17,700 dwellings over the plan period, (from existing allocations carried forward and neighbourhood plan allocations as well as a limited number of new sites allocated in the Publication Draft Local Plan) meeting the County's objectively assessed housing requirement.
+SA Objective Dr aft Loca al Plan Poli cy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) Overall, the Draft Local Plan has been assessed as having a cumulative minor positive effect on this objective.
+4. Housing: To ensure everyone has the opportunity to live in a decent and affordable home. ++/ + + ++ ++/+ ~ + +/0 ~ + +/~ ++ The policies and proposed land allocations of the Draft Local Plan will support the delivery of 17,700 dwellings over the plan period, (from existing allocations carried forward and neighbourhood plan allocations as well as a limited number of new sites allocated in the Draft Local Plan) meeting the County's objectively assessed housing requirement.
+Those policies of the Draft Local Plan that relate to housing will also help to ensure that an appropriate mix and type of housing is delivered to meet local needs, and more affordable housing which will provide greater opportunities for home ownership.
+Overall, the Draft Local Plan has been assessed as having a cumulative significant positive effect on this objective.

-SA Objective Publicat tion Dra ft Local Pla an Policy Ch apter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) Those policies of the Publication Draft Local Plan that relate to housing will also help to ensure that an appropriate mix and type of housing is delivered to meet local needs, and more affordable housing which will provide greater opportunities for home ownership.
-Overall, the Publication Draft Local Plan has been assessed as having a cumulative significant positive effect on this objective.
-5. Economy: To strengthen and sustain a resilient local economy which offers local employment opportunities. ++/ +/- ++ ++ ÷ +/~ ++ ÷ ~ ÷ ++/+/+ ÷ ++ The Publication Draft Local Plan contains a range of positive policies to promote the economy through jobs growth, supporting sectors that are strong in the County and which can grow sustainably in locations such as town centres and rural locations without taking up land resources.
-The Publication Draft Local Plan will help support the role of the town and local centres in the County in accordance with the hierarchy of settlements.

-SA Objective Publica tion Drat ft Local Pla n Policy Cl napter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) The Publication Draft Local Plan will deliver 242 ha of employment land (both new employment land (approximately 78ha) and existing allocations (approximately 225 ha) carried forward from existing adopted Local Plans) that will support economic growth and further diversification of the economy, providing accessible, local employment opportunities.
-Through the Publication Draft Local Plan policies, it is also expected that opportunities will be maximised to ensure that the jobs created through employment land provision benefit local people.
-The Publication Draft Local Plan policies will also help to support the Council's positive growth agenda which is linked to wider economic growth through the North East Strategic Economic Plan.
-Overall, the Publication Draft Local Plan has been assessed as having a cumulative significant positive effect on this objective.
+SA Objective Dr aft Loca al Plan Poli cy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) 5.
+Economy: To strengthen and sustain a resilient local economy which offers local employment opportunities. ++/- ++ ++ + +/~ ++ + ~ + ++/ + ++ The Draft Local Plan contains a range of positive policies to promote the economy through jobs growth, supporting sectors that are strong in the County and which can grow sustainably in locations such as town centres and rural locations without taking up land resources.
+The Draft Local Plan will help support the role of the town and local centres in the County in accordance with the hierarchy of settlements.
+The Draft Local Plan will deliver 242 ha of employment land (both new employment land (approximately 78ha) and existing allocations (approximately 225 ha) carried forward from existing adopted Local Plans) that will support economic growth and further diversification of the economy, providing accessible, local employment opportunities.
+Through the Draft Local Plan policies, it is also expected that opportunities will be maximised to ensure that the jobs created through employment land provision benefit local people.
+The Draft Local Plan policies will also help to support the Council's positive growth